AventusDAO/avn-bridge/README.md

 ### Setup
 do `npm i`\
-fill in "__config.json" and save locally as "config.json"
+fill in "config_.json" and save locally as "config.json" The values in config.json can also be set as environment variables.

 #### Run tests
 `npx hardhat test`